MitocGroup/www/views/blog/posts/2015/08/deep-management-s-continuous-integration-with-travis-ci-and-coveralls.md

 }
 ```

-There are couple of more optimizations that we’ve added, including repository branches restrictions, caching directories and code testing coverage library [Coveralls](https://www.npmjs.com/package/coveralls) (line 13 above and line 15 below):
+There are couple of more optimizations that we've added, including repository branches restrictions, caching directories and code testing coverage library [Coveralls](https://www.npmjs.com/package/coveralls) (line 13 above and line 15 below):

 ```
 branches: